Financial Aid Frequently Asked QuestionsClick the arrow for more information

 All loan and grant payments administered by the University will be made by check or credit.
 Student employment paychecks are issued bi-weekly and are made payable to the student.
 All university fees and charges are due no later than the beginning of the semester.
-MSU has a payment plan available through the Bursar’s Office.
+Murray State has a payment plan available through the Bursar’s Office.

 What happens if I withdraw for the semester and I have received financial aid?